rudrashri-coder/Practice_JS/README.md

 # Practice_JS
-This is simple Javascript code.
+This is simple Javascript code,Try using VScode.
-Try in VScode editor.